 How can PHP help you?

 While PHP is an older programming language lacking some of the features of newer programming languages, it has continued to evolve.
 With that evolution comes a level of maturity: PHP is well-documented, well-supported, and easy to use.

-During your product development planning, PHP often comes out ahead because it is well documented in APIs.
-Your PHP-based website can easily be integrated with all CMS programs and add-ons to create dynamic, interactive, feature rich experiences.
+PHP often appears ahead during your product development planning because it is well documented in APIs.
+Your PHP-based website can easily integrate all CMS programs and add-ons to create dynamic, interactive, feature-rich experiences.

 You should choose PHP for your website, eCommerce marketplace, or application if you want a language that is: